Tax debt is a problem for everyone, not just the one million taxpayers with delinquent accounts (source).

-Americans fail to pay $458 billion a year in taxes, according to the latest tax gap estimates (source).
+Americans fail to pay approximately $630 billion a year in taxes, according to the latest tax gap estimates (source).
 The tax gap is the difference between what taxpayers owe in taxes and what they pay on time.
 These estimates also include taxes on income taxpayers don’t declare.
 The latest tax gap estimate is based on the statistical work of academic and IRS researchers.
 Nobody knows exactly how much taxable income taxpayers don’t declare.

 How much do Americans owe in tax debt?

-The largest component of tax debt is underreporting, which represents 84% ($387 billion) of the tax gap.
-Underreporting of taxes is hard to reduce because more than 60% is owed by businesses and self-employed workers, whose income the IRS cannot easily verify.
-(Source)
+The largest component of tax debt is underreporting, which represents about 84% of the tax gap.
+Underreporting of taxes is hard to reduce.
+This is because more than 60% is owed by businesses and self-employed workers, whose income the IRS cannot easily verify.
+(Source.)